Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * 😃 = Identifies red flags and fixes the majority of them
-  * 😎 = Identifies red flags, fixes all of them and helps others to fix theirs as well.
+  * 😎 = Identifies red flags, fixes all of them and helps others to fix theirs as well

 * Understanding and adopting best practices